Roshith93/100-days-of-code/r1-log.md

 ### DAY62- NOV 3nd 2018

 **Today's Progress** Learned about  Error boundaries which catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

+### DAY63- NOV 4nd 2018

+**Today's Progress** Learned about uncontrolled components and refs

+### DAY64- NOV 5nd 2018

+**Today's Progress** Learned about the component lifecycle method.
+Came to know about the depreciated lifecycle methods and newly added lifecycle methods.